tobyw121/Snap-Remover/README.md

 # Snap-Remover
 `Remove Snap From Ubuntu , Kubuntu , Xubuntu and Another Linux Distros`
 * remove Snap and all Snap Packets
-* installs the normal Firefox and Synaptic
+* installs the normal Firefox and Creates a launcher shortcut for Firefox to the desktop
+* install Synaptic

 # Works with: